Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Can I prevent prolapse from getting worse?
-Yes.
-Addressing modifiable risk factors — weight, chronic cough, constipation, heavy lifting — and maintaining pelvic floor strength can slow or prevent progression.
+You can lower your chances.
+Keeping a healthy weight, treating chronic cough or constipation, learning safe lifting habits, and working on pelvic floor strength all help slow or prevent progression.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy